Kidney Failure

 Kidney failure is life threatening unless treated by dialysis or transplantation.

 Uremia is the medical term to describe symptoms when the kidneys no longer work.
-When waste products build up in the blood stream you may feel sick due to the symptoms of uremia.
-Symptoms include the following: headache, drowsiness, nausea, vomiting, itching, feeling tired, high blood pressure, diarrhea, decrease in urination, swelling, loss of appetite and breathlessness. |
+When waste products build up in the blood stream patient may feel sick due to the symptoms of uremia.
+Symptoms include the headache, drowsiness, nausea, vomiting, itching, feeling tired, high blood pressure, diarrhea, decrease in urination, swelling, loss of appetite and breathlessness.